How to Choose a Humidifier?

 - Whole house Humidifier models will humidify entire homes as long as there are open doorways.
 Our whole house humidifiers are ideal for areas between 1700 to 2700 square feet.

 If one had to talk in generalities as to the difference between Warm/Cool and Cool Mist ultrasonic humidifiers and Evaporative Cool Mist they would be: Evaporative Cool mist humidifiers will cover a larger area and are cheap and easy to run but are noisier and require more cleaning.
 Ultrasonic warm/cool and cool mist humidifiers are quieter and easier to clean, but more expensive to maintain.
 An exception would be the ultrasonic PowerPure humidifiers which require no replacement filters.

 Which Humidifier is right for you?

 Buyers Guide To Humidifiers

-- Home humidifiers usually cover an area less than the manufacturer states, so buy a larger size humidifier than you think you need.
+- Home humidifiers usually cover an area less than the manufacturer states, so buy a giant humidifier than you think you need.

 - Humidity over 50% encourages dust mites, and even higher humidity levels encourage mold spore growth.

 - Hard water presents a problem for all humidifiers, and you should expect the filters to need changing more often.
-On the other hand, softened water can still be used in evaporative cool mist humidifiers but not in the warm/cool and cool mist ultrasonic humidifier, as it would cause white dust to be dispersed as a result of the salt used to soften it.
+On the other hand, softened water can still be used in evaporative cool mist humidifiers but not in the warm/cool and cool mist ultrasonic humidifier, as it would cause white dust to be dispersed because of the salt used to soften it.

 We offer humidifier replacement filters and cartridges for all our humidifier models.